liatrio/libotrio/README.md

   - When a user messages "beep" in a channel that libotrio is a part of, libotrio responds with "BOOP: #X since last restart" where X is the total number of boops since the last restart of the bot.
 - dbping
   - When a user messages "dbping" in a channel that libotrio is a part of, libotrio responds with "total pings from you: X" where X is the total number of pings your user has done to the database.
+- vaccine
+  - When a user messages "vaccine X" where X is a state abbreviation, libotrio responds with "Percentage Vaccinated in X: Y%" where X is again the state abbreviation and Y is the percentage of folks vaccinated in that state.

 ## AWS RDS